24 Sep 2025 (Intake closed)

 Pre-Requisites required to undertake the course:

-• A first degree, in pharmacy and registration as a pharmacist with the General Pharmaceutical Council (GPhC).
+- A first degree, in pharmacy and registration as a pharmacist with the General Pharmaceutical Council.

-• Candidates must be working (employed or self-employed) within an organisation providing pharmacy services whilst enrolled on the course.
+- Candidates must be working (employed or self-employed) within an organisation providing pharmacy services and the responsibilities the candidate undertakes requires direct contact with patients.

 Tell me more about this course